H.P. Lovecraft in Brooklyn

 Well, after seeing H.P.
 Lovecraft's home I was ready to get some lunch.

-I had seen something about the Brazen Head, a craft brew pub for beer nerds.
+I had seen something about the Brazen Head, a craft brew pub.
 It's nearby, at 228 Atlantic Avenue.

 My plan was to get lunch, maybe something with calimari and accompanied with a Red Hook ESB, thus (a) food with tentacles and (b) a beverage referencing "The Horror at Red Hook".